nrdvana/userp/libuserp/README.md

 ## API Overview

 The entire library operates in the context of a `userp_env`, which holds various configuration for everything else.
+It also holds the last error from any operation, stored in a `userp_diag` object.

 To facilitate zero-copy, the library uses `userp_buffer` objects to describe each block of data, then references those with `userp_bstr` strings.